crownlessking/web-ui/README.md

 `link.has.route` contains a page name.
 When the link is clicked, that page is automatically loaded if it exists.
 Also updates the URL in the browser's omnibar.

-That's all well and good but what if you want the icon link to do something else other than load another page?
+That's all well and good but what if you want the icon link to do something else than load another page?

 [[top](#web-ui)]